FLOOD-03

 Identify New Locations for Flood Control, Prioritizing Green Infrastructure Solutions

-Identify new locations suitable for multi-benefit flood control (e.g., underused agricultural areas, small streams) that encourage groundwater recharge, aquaculture, and habitat restoration (e.g., wetlands).
-Identify priority projects in coordination with resource conservation districts, groundwater sustainability agencies, the Sacramento Area Flood Control Agency (SAFCA), flood control agencies, and other organizations, and begin the CEQA process.
+Action FLOOD-03-a: Identify new locations suitable for multi-benefit flood control (e.g., underused agricultural areas, small streams) that encourage groundwater recharge, aquaculture, and habitat restoration (e.g., wetlands).
+Status: In Progress.

 Started